 - “Head of Philanthropy“.
 You may think that ‘philanthropy’ means giving money out, but nonprofits sometimes use it to mean getting money in!
 I really dislike fundraisers having this title as it implies that they think they’re in charge of your philanthropy.
 I once got approached by a fundraising foundation about it’s ‘head of philanthropy’ role, which I assumed meant ‘head of giving money out’ but in fact meant ‘head of getting money in’.
-The job of ‘giving money out’ was called ‘investments’: how they referred to actually investing capital before it was given out, I never discovered.
+The job of ‘giving money out’ was called ‘investments’: how they refer to actually investing capital before it is given out, I never discovered.

 - “Institutional advancement“.
 This seems to be an American term, but simply reminds of Napoleonic armies…